mnot/public-resolver-errors/draft-nottingham-public-resolver-errors.md

 https://resolver.example.com/filtering-incidents/{inc}
 ~~~

-When dereferencing this URL, HTTP content negotiation for language SHOULD be used; see {{Section 12 of !RFC9110}}.

 Applications MUST store a local copy of the DNS Resolver Identifier Registry for purposes of template lookup; they MUST NOT query the IANA registry upon each use.

-# The Filtering Incident Details Format {#format}

-The Filtering Incident Details Format is a JSON {{!RFC8259}} document format for returning information about a particular filtering incident.
-Its root is an Object, with the following members:

-* inc: String; the Filtering Incident ID
-* resolver: String; a short textual name for the resolver operator (RECOMMENDED to be no longer than 64 characters)
-* authority: String; a short textual name for the authority that required the filtering (RECOMMENDED to be no longer than 64 characters)
-* description: String; a short textual description of the incident (RECOMMENDED to be no longer than 256 characters)

-All members above are mandatory.
-New members can be added by updating this specification.

 # IANA Considerations